fcmendoza/BroadlyChallenge/README.md

 This is a small console application written in C# that retrieves the json data from the provided endpoint, parses it and calculates the average number of students per class as stated above.

-The source code is found on `Challenge/ApiClient.cs` and it's also shown below:
+The source code is found on `Challenge/Program.cs` and it's also shown below.

+NOTE: I deliberately didn't include error/exception handling and common validations in the code to keep it short.

 ```cs
 using System;